 Generally speaking, salamanders do best at a pH (the measure of the acidity) of 6.5 to 7.5, in the water and the soil.
 Ideally, if collecting salamanders from the wild, measure the pH of the soil and water in the area and match that pH in captivity. pH strips give a quick and easy measurement.
 The environment should be checked periodically as the pH will change over time with waste products and other factors.
 If you are moving an amphibian to a new environment with a different pH it should be done gradually.
 If a salamander is stressed due to an incorrect pH it will be restless, moving around in areas it usually does not, and eventually will become lethargic and have decreased muscle tone.

-Most salamanders from temperate climates are best kept at fairly low temperatures of 50-70 F. Often a basement is a good place to keep salamanders.
+Most salamanders from temperate climates are best kept at fairly low temperatures of 50 to 70 degrees F. Often a basement is a good place to keep salamanders.
 For some species, cooling may be necessary.
 Long-term cooling can be difficult (some people rig up methods of running cool water through the tank), and it is probably best to simply try to set up tanks where the ambient temperature remains cool enough to keep the tanks cool.
 Air conditioning can be used if necessary.
-For short-term cooling, you can do frequent 20-25% water changes with slightly cooler water, float small bottles of ice water in the tank, or even make ice cubes out of treated (dechlorinated) water to add to the tank as necessary in hot weather.
+For short-term cooling, you can do frequent 20 to 25 percent water changes with slightly cooler water, float small bottles of ice water in the tank, or even make ice cubes out of treated (dechlorinated) water to add to the tank as necessary in hot weather.

 If supplemental heat is necessary, a submersible heater can be used in the aquatic tanks.
 Other heating methods such as incandescent lighting, under tank heaters, or other commercial heaters should be used with caution since they can be too drying for amphibians.